elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step2.md

 * Open the collection file `/root/collection.json` in the editor
 * Search and explore the `Get all products` request
-* Send the request and you should receive a 401 error like the following:
+* Send the request below and you should receive a 401 error:
+>Click on the command below to copy and execute the command in the terminal.

 `newman run collection.json --folder "Get all products" -e environment.json`{{execute}}